Ifẹ: Shrines, altars, and temples

 Igbo Olokun: Igbo Olokun used to be a forested, sacred grove (igbo) that housed shrines at which the goddess Olokun was worshipped.
 Igbo Olokun in the city of Ile-Ife, in south-western Nigeria, was said to have a history of glass makers with unique manufacturing techniques in West Africa.
-The recovery of glass beads and associated production materials were found there during excavation.
-Analysis of the composition of the artefacts and preliminary dating of the site, which puts the main timing of glass-working between the 11th and 15th centuries AD.
+Glass beads and associated production materials were found there during excavation.
+Analysis of the composition of the artefacts and preliminary dating of the site puts the main timing of glass-working between the 11th and 15th centuries AD.
 The results of these studies suggest that glass bead manufacture at this site was largely independent of glass-making traditions documented farther afield, and that Igbo Olokun may represent one of the earliest known glass-production workshops in West Africa.
 The location is not divulged except on request and permission of the keepers of the shrine because it is a sacred grove.

 Oduduwa Shrine and Grove: The shrine of the progenitor of the Yoruba race.
-Worshippers and initiates flood the place seeking blessings and pay obeisance to the originator of their civilization.
+Worshippers and initiates flood the place seeking blessings and paying obeisance to the originator of their civilization.

-Agbonniregun Temple: The grove of Ọrunmila an Orisha.
+Agbonniregun Temple: The grove of Ọrunmila, an Orisha.
 He is the Orisha of wisdom, knowledge, and divination.
 This source of knowledge is believed to have a keen understanding of the human form and of purity, and is therefore praised as often being more effective than other remedies.